 The Tony Kiser Theater is fully equipped with Infrared Assisted Listening Devices.
 Devices can be obtained at the Fassst Café counter upon request.
 Patrons must provide a form of identification to receive a device.
 At the end of the performance, the ID will be returned once the device is brought back to the café.
 For optimal performance, please turn off your hearing aid when using Infrared headsets.

-Open Captioning is provided for one performance during each of the productions playing at the Tony Kiser Theater.
+Open Captioning is provided for one performance during each of the productions playing at The Hayes Theater and The Tony Kiser Theater.
 During an Open Caption performance, text will be displayed at the side of the stage with dialogue from the production and sound effects from the stage in real time.
 Please call the box office to inquire about Open Caption performances.Open Captioning is being provided, in part, by a grant from Theater Development Fund’s TAP Plus program in partnership with the NY State Council on the Arts.

-Audio Description is provided for one performance during each of the productions playing at the Tony Kiser Theater.
+Audio Description is provided for one performance during each of the productions playing at the The Hayes Theater and The Tony Kiser Theater.
 During an Audio Described performance, visually impaired patrons are provided commentary and narration which guides the listener through the show with descriptions of scenes, settings, costumes, etc. in between dialogue or songs.This service is made possible by the generous support of The Bulova Stetson Fund.

 Theater Access NYC provides assistance to theatergoers with disabilities.
 Those who are hard of hearing or deaf, have low vision or are blind, who cannot climb stairs or who require aisle seating or wheelchair locations, who are on the autism spectrum or have other developmental or cognitive disabilities now have one great place to find out everything you need to know to choose a show, buy tickets and plan your trip to Broadway.